TUMO-MOGAME/star-college-chatbot/README.md

 The interactive version uses:
 - Flask backend with Python
+- Multiple LLM provider options:
+  - OpenAI API for cloud-based inference
+  - DeepSeek API for high-quality open models
   - Ollama for local LLM inference
-- LangChain for document retrieval and question answering
-- ChromaDB for vector storage
+  - Mock mode for fallback with pre-defined answers
 - Web scraping of Star College Durban website for data
+- Simple but effective keyword-based search for relevant context